 The more you know about the company you’re applying to, the greater you can tailor your experience and application.

-Step #3: Tailor EACH Resume You Send Out
+Tailor Each Resume You Send Out

-An in-house Business Analyst position at a tech company is going to have VERY different expectations of you than a position as a Business Analyst Consultant at a Fortune 500 consulting firm.
+For example, an in-house Business Analyst position at a tech company is going to have VERY different expectations of you than a position as a Business Analyst Consultant at a Fortune 500 consulting firm.

 For the tech company you’d want to demonstrate relevant experience in being self-sufficient, needing little guidance, and having high risk tolerance.
 This could mean highlighting side projects you’ve completed or things in which it is obvious you took the initiative.